jackyzha0/jackyzha0.github.io/content/thoughts/digital-commons.md

 Spaces for one-to-one interaction.

 #### Questions
-* Almost all of these mediums are on a sliding scale of how 'realtime' the medium is, yet none of them are obsolete.
+* Almost all of these mediums are on a sliding scale of how '[real-time](thoughts/ephemereal-content.md)' the medium is, yet none of them are obsolete.
 Why is that?
 * Who has power in the channels?
 What tools are there for safety?

 #### Tools